Sponsorship Accreditation Overview

 Australian businesses seeking to sponsor overseas employees may apply for approval to become an Accredited Sponsor to access priority processing of temporary skill shortage nomination and visa applications.

-To qualify for accreditation, a sponsor must meet the requirements outlined for at least one of the four categories provided for below.
+To qualify for accreditation, a sponsor must meet the requirements outlined for at least one of the five categories provided for below.

 Category 1: Commonwealth, state or territory government agency

 Category 3: Low-risk sponsor with low volume usage and a high percentage of Australian workers

 Organisations seeking approval as a low-volume usage sponsor must meet the following:

 - Australian workers comprise at least 85% of the workforce in Australia